You NEED a fast website.

 Your slow site drives visitors away and reduces productivity.

 Users are less likely to use your site in the future.
-They hate to be forced to wait so long for your site to load.
+They hate having to wait so long for your site to load.
 Have you ever been frustrated while waiting for a site to load?
-And then you clicked off of it and gone elsewhere?
-That’s what your site visitors are doing when waiting for your slow site to load.
+And then you clicked off of it and went elsewhere?
+That’s what your site visitors are doing while your site is loading slowly.
 All websites need some tweaks occasionally, and Site Speed Optimization provides exactly that.

 There are several sites to determine the speed of your site.